 The Quilters portfolio is actively managed on a total return basis with a view to maintaining the value of the portfolio whilst paying out a sustainable income for the purpose of making donations.
+The manager and the trustees periodically discuss activity on the portfolio.
 The CCLA common investment funds are actively managed, but the Trust has no role in their management other than to decide whether to invest and how to allocate assets between the funds.

-At the year-end 2022, the portfolio valuations were as follows:
+At the year-end 2024, the portfolio valuations were as follows:

-- Portfolio of investments managed by Quilter Cheviot: £5,019,499 - A group of Fund managed by CCLA COIF: £11,225,997
+- Portfolio of investments managed by Quilter Cheviot: £5.9m - A group of Fund managed by CCLA COIF: £12.4m